 I investigate the link between imported intermediate sourcing and export performance in various markets.
 To realize this goal I require particularly detailed data regarding firm-level characteristics and the firm's respective trade flows.
-I draw from six sources to compile the final dataset: 1) CEPII for distance data and other non-economic influences supported by the gravity literature; 2) World Development Indicators (WDI) compiled by the World Bank for socioeconomic profiles at the national level; 3) Chinese customs data for information on firms' participation in trade, producer prices, trade once quality and productivity are heterogeneous across differentiated products.

-volumes, partners and, frequencies; 4) National Bureau of Statistics (NBS) data for information on firm-level characteristics and performance in the domestic market; and 5) World Trade Organization (WTO) data on product-level tariffs; and 6) Penn World Tables (PWT) data on international exchange rates.13
+I draw from six sources to compile the final dataset: 1) CEPII for distance data and other non-economic influences supported by the gravity literature; 2) World Development Indicators (WDI) compiled by the World Bank for socioeconomic profiles at the national level; 3) Chinese customs data for information on firms' participation in trade, producer prices, trade volumes, partners and, frequencies; 4) National Bureau of Statistics (NBS) data for information on firm-level characteristics and performance in the domestic market; and 5) World Trade Organization (WTO) data on product-level tariffs; and 6) Penn World Tables (PWT) data on international exchange rates.

 I provide a cursory discussion of how the dataset is compiled but leave the details of the process to the appendix.
 I obtain information on firm-level bilateral trade flows that was collected and made accessible by the Chinese Customs Office.
 The data chronicles the activities of the universe of 150,529 Chinese firms participating in trade from 2002-2005.
-They report the f.o.b. value and quantities of firm exports (imports) in U.S. dollars across 234 destination (source) countries and 6168 products in the Chinese eight-digit Harmonized System (HS 8).^{14,15}
+They report the f.o.b. value and quantities of firm exports (imports) in U.S. dollars across 234 destination (source) countries and 6168 products in the Chinese eight-digit Harmonized System (HS 8).

 The customs data is vital for observing export patterns, determining input quantities and sources, and constructing accurate unit prices.
 The recorded values are not sullied by aggregation across firms or across markets within firms.
-I focus solely on general trade in my analysis as processing firms were exempt from tariffs pre-liberalization.16 Unit value export prices are calculated by dividing deflated export value by physical quantities of exported products, as in Fan, Li, and Yeaple (2014).17 Chinese import tariffs are measured as the MFN (most-favored nation) applied tariff at the HS 8-digit level from 2002-2005 (Fan, Li, and Yeaple, 2014; Feng, Li, Swenson, 2016).
+I focus solely on general trade in my analysis as processing firms were exempt from tariffs pre-liberalization.
+Unit value export prices are calculated by dividing deflated export value by physical quantities of exported products, as in Fan, Li, and Yeaple (2014).
+Chinese import tariffs are measured as the MFN (most-favored nation) applied tariff at the HS 8-digit level from 2002-2005 (Fan, Li, and Yeaple, 2014; Feng, Li, Swenson, 2016).
 Both the customs and tariff data are aggregated to the HS 6-digit level.

 I match the customs data with annual data on medium to large Chinese manufacturing firms compiled via surveys conducted by the National Bureau of Statistics (NBS).
-While the trade data encompasses the international participation of retailers and wholesale traders, by matching with the
+While the trade data encompasses the international participation of retailers and wholesale traders, by matching with the manufacturing surveys, I restrict the sample to manufacturing firms.
+The NBS covers both state-owned and non-state-owned industrial firms with sales of about 5 million RMB.
+The data reports detailed information about firm revenues, costs,

-13CEPIII and WDI are relatively common sources as they are publicly available online and these data are relatively facile to combine.
+&lt;sup>15CEPIII and WDI are relatively common sources as they are publicly available online and these data are relatively facile to combine.

-14The first 6 digits of Harmonized System codes are consistent internationally.
+&lt;sup>16The first 6 digits of Harmonized System codes are consistent internationally.
 The number of distinct codes in the Chinese eight-digit HS classification is comparable to that in the 10-digit HS trade data for the United States (Manova and Zhang, 2012).

-15Presumably, quantity measures vary contingent upon the type of product (e.g. kilograms, cubic meters, etc.).
+&lt;sup>17Presumably, quantity measures vary contingent upon the type of product (e.g. kilograms, cubic meters, etc.).
 I ensure that all units of measure are consistent with the industry standard and include product or industry fixed effects where applicable to control for time-invariant features that may differ across goods.